Certifying your quality

 You might also qualify to enter our Gold, Silver and Breakfast Awards.
 These awards complement star ratings by recognising businesses that exceed guest expectations and enable you to use our official quality marque in all your promotional material.

-Although we don’t provide listings for individual businesses in the scheme, your Destination Organisation (DO) (PDF, 234KB) may be able to help promote your business both online and in print.
+Although we don’t provide listings for individual businesses in the scheme, your Destination Management Organisation (DMO) may be able to help promote your business both online and in print.

 Applying for a star rating